 Most of the COVID-19 (coronavirus) coverage has been on how it has affected the elderly.
 However, children can also suffer from the virus.
-According to the Centers for Disease Control and Prevention (CDC), at least three children have died from the coronavirus.
+According to the CDC, at least three children have died from the coronavirus.
 It is important to remember that it is rare for children to display symptoms or have adverse outcomes from coronavirus.

 Does the Coronavirus Affect Babies?

 The coronavirus affects people of all ages, including children and babies.
 Anyone can contract the virus.
 That does not mean that everyone is at equal risk of adverse outcomes.

 It has been widely reported that the elderly face the most serious danger from the virus.
 Adults with underlying health conditions such as hypertension or diabetes are also at a higher risk of developing serious health complications if they contract the virus.